51: 11/2004

 likely to buy another one.
 This doesn't mean they are not likely

-Looking at a customer who just bought a washer / dryer and
+to buy a stove or microwave though.
+So putting these two context bits together: Looking at a customer who just bought a washer / dryer and

 comparing them to a customer whose last purchase was a washer / dryer